• Skip to primary navigation

 • Transfer the onion/garlic mixture to your jar/container

-• Place the orange, lime, lemon, olive oil, black pepper, cumin, pink salt and oregano in a container/mason jar.
+• Place the orange juice, lime or lemon juice, olive oil, black pepper, cumin, pink salt and oregano in a container/mason jar.

 • .Give it a good shake, do a taste test and adjust the flavours if needed and refrigerate.